 Sometimes the best way is to talk to someone!

-We can help with basic IT skills.
+We can help with basic digital skills.
 You can make initial contact via email or ask a digital mentor by clicking the image on the left.
 You can also make an appointment with a tutor which may help you get started.

-There are a variety of resources to help you improve your IT skills in your own time.
+There are a variety of resources to help you improve your digital skills in your own time.
 Some free guides called Need to Know IT are available to collect from our centres, but we have a much wider range of these guides available online

 Listed below are the Need to Know IT guides available from SDSS.